Jupyter

 Once you have the data file, Put this into a cell and hit Run.
 After it starts a Spark session (if one isn't already started) you'll see a count of the various words in the file.

 Sometimes you may need to use packages that aren't builtin to the system.
-The easiest way to do this is with the command-line tool "pip".
-You can log into one of one ilab systems and use it from the command line, or you can create a "terminal" session from jupyterhub.
+The easiest way to do this is to create your own virtual environment.
+See https://resources.cs.rutgers.edu/docs/using-python-on-cs-linux-machines/ for more information.

 Using Matplotlib